 That said, SEON provides end-to-end fraud protection throughout the customer experience.
 It also offers functionality such as device fingerprinting, velocity checks, AML and fraud scoring for each customer action on your site.
 A customer with suspicious behavior will rank highly and so will have to provide additional confirmation that they are a genuine customer to avoid being banned.

 Genuine customers, on the other hand, will not have to provide any additional information to confirm their identity – unless it is mandatory, such as in the case of financial institutions that have to comply with AML regulations.
 This is known as dynamic friction: The less friction your customers experience, the less likely they’ll abandon their shopping cart.
-This is why in addition to protection, SEON prides itself on augmenting CX and fuelling your growth.
+This is why in addition to protection, SEON prides itself on augmenting security while fuelling your growth.

 Like Giact, Signifyd was formed in order to provide a frictionless fraud prevention experience for customers during the payment stage.
 Unlike Giact, however, Signifyd is aimed primarily at ecommerce merchants looking for an easily integrable product for online shop platforms like Shopify, Magento and Salesforce.